» Disability Information » Employment » » US Disability Employment

 The National Statler Center offers this class to blind, visually impaired and disabled persons at their Buffalo, NY campus.
 Statler will conduct this class backed by ten years of program excellence.
 Graduate job placement is 82%.

 STEC courses provide Customer Service training for jobs in contact centers, financial and medical office, transportation and communications fields.
 Training also includes the Microsoft Office suite and personal job-search assistance to place graduates in fulfilling career positions.
-Training skills are transferrable to any other business, as well.
+Training skills are transferable to any other business, as well.
 Applications are being accepted immediately for our next seven-week course which begins January 26, 2011.
 The Statler Center, a certified Proprietary Business School, is based in Buffalo, NY.

 Renee DiFlavio, Senior VP of Employment and Education at The Statler Center, states “Students from throughout the US, North America and abroad benefit greatly from our classes.
 We encourage prospective students to enroll immediately for our January 26, 2011 class as space is filling quickly.
 We have ten years experience offering this program and are proud to have over 360 graduates.
 Plus, our job placement rate exceeds 82%”